PojavLauncherTeam/PojavLauncher_iOS/README.md

 - SideStore requires iOS 14 and later.
 - Signing services that do not use your UDID (and use distribution certificates) are not supported, as PojavLauncher requires capabilities they do not allow.
 - Only install sideloading software and PojavLauncher from trusted sources.
 We are not responsible for any harm caused by using unofficial software.
-- Jailbreaks also benefit from permenant signing, autoJIT, and increase memory limits, however we do not recommend them for regular use.
+- Jailbreaks also benefit from permenant signing, autoJIT, and increased memory limits, however we do not recommend them for regular use.

 ### Installing PojavLauncher
 #### Release build (TrollStore)